harunaltunhr/class-repo-template/how-to-use-this-template.md

     1. replace all instances of `class-repo-template` with your new repo name
     1. push to your new repo's wiki
 1. copy the template project board to your repo, one for each module
-1. copy the issue from this repository for students to volunteer to be class repo managers

 > if you're using this repo outside of the HackYourFutureBelgium organization, you'll need to update a few links to make sure that the class repo is consistently pointing to itself where necessary.